FAQs

 Employee Benefits Marketing

-Employee benefits marketing turns complex offerings into simple, employee-friendly messages.
+Employee benefits marketing turns complex offerings into simple, easy to understand messages.
 Delivered across multiple channels, these campaigns show employees how solutions fit into their everyday lives, leading to higher adoption and measurable ROI.

 CHC highlights what matters to each audience—ROI for employers, reduced workload for HR, and practical help for employees.
-Our mix of plain-language content, educational marketing, and multi-channel outreach ensure the vendor’s program is actually used, not just added to the plan.
+Our mix of plain-language content and multi-channel outreach ensure the vendor’s program is actually used, not just added to the plan.

 Clinical Advocacy